Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 When you've found something you like you can download the latest release, it'll automatically be installed for you.

-> You do not need an account to download things from the workshop.
-{.is-info}

 ## Available Content
 At the time of writing you're only able to submit and download profiles.
 Other kinds of submissions such as device layouts and plugins are planned.

-> While we'll try our best to moderate what's on the workshop, we cannot be held accountable for workshop contents.
-You are ofcourse always welcome to report innapropriate entries to us.
-{.is-warning}

 ## Becoming a Content Creator
 Anyone can add their submissions to the workshop and thereby become a creator.
 All you have to do is create an account in Artemis and you're good to go!